 CASCADES, LAKES AND RIVERS

-Klamath Falls located at the base of the eastern slope of the Cascades, is the city center of Klamath County.
+Klamath Falls, located at the base of the eastern slope of the Cascades, is the largest city and county seat of Klamath County.
 Take an old town historic walking tour rich in architectural surprises and sprinkled with specialty shops.
-If time allows, catch a live performance at the Ross Ragland Theater.
+Or, take a ride on the one of the historical trolleys that tour the downtown area, pointing out the historical significance of the architecture.
+And, if time allows, catch a live performance at the Ross Ragland Theater.
 Built in 1940, the theater has been remodeled to its original art deco splendor.

 With four well-defined seasons and over 300 days of sunshine a year, Klamath County has plenty of outdoor experiences for you to discover.
-From fly fishing for giant native rainbows, canoeing, kayaking and whitewater rafting to jetboat tours and family lake fishing trips, the recreational opportunities here are virtually endless.
+From fly fishing on the famous Williamson River for giant native rainbows, to canoeing, kayaking and white-water rafting on numerous rivers, to family lake fishing trips, the recreational opportunities are virtually endless.

-Cyclists will love the region.
-From Klamath Falls you can take a leisurely ride along the Link River and stop off at the marina for a lakeshore picnic.
+Bicyclists will love the region.
+From Klamath Falls you can take a leisurely ride along the Link River and stop off at the Pelican Marina for a lakeshore picnic in Moore Park.
 Nearby rural communities like Merrill, Malin and Chiloquin are also great for cycling and exploring casual dining and shopping opportunities.
-Mountain bikers can enjoy the thrill of bombing down a single downhill track at Brown Mountain (helmet a must!).
+Mountain bikers can enjoy the thrill of bombing down a single downhill track at Brown Mountain - helmets are a must!
 For bike rentals and more information, visit the Discover Klamath website.

 Klamath County is a popular winter destination, too.
 Vast public lands allow you to hunt, snowmobile, cross-country and downhill ski, snowboard, snowshoe, ice skate, ice fish and dog sled.
 For the most adventuresome, there is snowmobiling the Pelican Butte Crater.